 The Co-funded Exploration Drilling Program is a flagship program of the Exploration Incentive Scheme (EIS).
 It is a competitive program, open for applications twice a year, which offers up to a 50 per cent refund for innovative exploration drilling projects, capped at specific amounts.

-Applications for grants for exploration drilling to be undertaken in 2018 were open between 15th September 2017 and 5pm WST, 20th October 2017.
+Applications for grants for exploration drilling to be undertaken in 2018-19 are open between 23rd February 2018 and 5pm WST, 6th April 2018.

 Co-funding in all application categories is up to 50 per cent of direct drilling costs, capped at: